William Rushby, ca. 1745 - ca. 1810

 William Rushby was a manufacturer of “Sheaths, Paper Inkpots, &c.”, working in Cherry Tree Hill, Yorkshire in the mid-/late-1700s (Figure 6).
 Cherry Tree Hill was then a village on the outskirts of Sheffield.
 Even in the 1700s, Sheffield was a major center for production of knives, swords, scythes, scissors, files, and other cutting implements.
 Rushby and a half dozen other craftsmen produced the sheaths for those instruments.
 William Rushby served as master to an apprentice sheath-maker in 1776, indicating that he was then established in the craft and thus at least 25-30 years old (Figure 7).
 Therefore, Rushby was born, at the latest, in 1745-1750.
 An average lifespan would place his death around 1810.
 Tax records indicate that a William Rushby lived in the Cherry Tree Hill area until at least 1802.

 However, William Rushby was not a worker of brass or glass (indeed, the 1787 directory of Sheffield has a separate listing for makers of brass inkpots).
 While Sheffield had numerous metalworkers, some of whom worked in brass, the vast majority stamped their works with distinctive hallmarks, and, to the best of my knowledge, no “folding-pin” type microscope has a hallmark.
-A more probable source would be one of the two opticians who then worked in Sheffield, most likely Proctors & Beilby, who were “telescope, microscope, perspective, reading glass, and spectacle makers” and “cutlers, brass inkstand and powderflask makers”.
+A more probable source would be Proctors & Beilby (later Proctor & Beilby, then G. & W. Proctor), who were “telescope, microscope, perspective, reading glass, and spectacle makers” and “cutlers, brass inkstand and powderflask makers”.
 That firm employed workers who were experienced in lens grinding, brasswork, and, being cutlers, shaping of bone for handles (see below).
-Also of note, John Priston Cutts (1787-1858), later a well-known manufacturer of microscopes, learned his trade as an apprentice with Proctors & Beilby.
+Also of note, John Priston Cutts (1787-1858), later a well-known manufacturer of microscopes, learned his trade as an apprentice with Proctor & Beilby.

-Figure 9.
 Opticians’ entries from the 1787 Sheffield directory, organized by trade (A) or alphabetically (B).
 The firm of Proctors & Beilby consisted of brothers Charles and Luke Proctor, and Thomas Beilby, and produced a large number of products, including microscopes.
+The business was later known as Proctor & Beilby, and G. & W. Proctor.
 The town’s other optician, Joseph Wilson, appears to have made only eye glasses.

 Acknowledgements